Animadversio/Animadversio.github.io/_tech_note/Autograd Mechanism and Hessian Computation in PyTorch.md

 And by selecting which nodes to recompute and which node to keep, we can achieve a large memory saving and lose a little in speed.
 This is exactly what [gradient checkpointing](https://github.com/cybertronai/gradient-checkpointing) is doing!

 https://hub.packtpub.com/openais-gradient-checkpointing-package-makes-huge-neural-nets-fit-memory/

+## Forward Autograd

+Connected to the last point, forward differencing has the great benefit of saving memory since the intermediate states are irrelevant.
+And it's suitable for few input, numerous output case.